pirateradiohack/Transistor_Deprecated/README.md

 If you don't see that, it's probably that the build failed.
 It happens to me sometimes for no reason and I find that just re-launching the build with `CONTINUE=1 ./build-docker.sh` finishes the build correctly.

 ### Ready-to-flash image
-For your convenience you will find the latest image pre-built here: [2021-05-18-Piradio-image.zip](https://github.com/pirateradiohack/PiRadio/releases/download/2021-05-18-PiRadio/image_2021-05-18-Piradio-lite.zip).
+For your convenience you will find the latest image pre-built.
+Access it from the [releases](https://github.com/pirateradiohack/PiRadio/releases) page.
+Download the latest image, it's the zip file called "image" with a date.
+(It is built automatically from the source code by Travis-ci.)

 Just flash it and configure your wifi.
 You can also optionally configure your own radio streams playlist.